Baker Mayfield Player Prop Bets for NFL Week 6 | Cleveland vs. Arizona 10/17/2021

 - Mayfield has passed for 1,240 yards (248.0 per game) while completing 66.9% of his passes (97-for-145), with four touchdowns and two interceptions.

-- He's also contributed in the ground game, with 67 rushing yards (13.4 ypg) on 17 carries with one rushing touchdown.
+- He's added 67 rushing yards on 17 carries and one rushing touchdown, averaging 13.4 yards per game.

-- The Browns, who rank sixth in the NFL in points scored, have dropped back to pass 45.3% of the time while opting for the ground attack 54.7% of the time.
+- The Browns, who rank sixth in the NFL in points scored, have attempted a pass 45.3% of the time while running the ball 54.7% of the time.

 - Mayfield accounts for 24.6% of his team's red zone plays, with 14 of his 145 pass attempts coming from inside the opponent's 20-yard line.